 - A recurrent or persistent rash may indicate that your child suffers from a severe skin condition such as psoriasis, eczema, or even dermatitis.
 You can check out many steroids, creams, triamcinolone, clobetasol, and hydrocortisone that promise some relief to the skin rash if you are unclear about its cause.

-- Talk to your pediatrician about using a cream for babies and toddlers, in case of eczema or diaper rashes.
+- Talk to your paediatrician about using a cream for babies and toddlers, in case of eczema or diaper rashes.

 - Although most rashes are not life-threatening, they can be a symptom of something more serious.
 Sunburns are also a kind of irritating dermatitis, as they can continue to itch even after healing.